Mr. Children: 2007-present

 On May 5, 2007, after the second concert for the first half of the Home tour, drummer Hideya Suzuki injured his hand after accidentally touching a ventilator.
 He injured his left index finger, which required four stitches and the following two concerts had to be rescheduled.
 Publicity for the tour reached a high, when they performed in front of a sold-out tour for 15,000 fans at Yokohama Arena on June 7, 2007 and reignited speculation that the Mr.Children phenomenon was alive and well.
 A second half of the tour to promote 'Home', titled Mr.Children Home Tour 2007 -In the Field- took place from August 4 to September 30.
 Both tours ended up being a big success for the group, and became the most attended Japan tour in 2007 at 550,000 fans.
 The main promotional track for the Home album, "Irodori" (彩り), was selected to promote the Olympus E-410.
 During the E Goes to World campaign, the camera manufacturer had customers submit pictures to create a new promotional video for the song.

 On July 10, Mr. Children announced a new song on their website titled "Tabidachi no Uta" (旅立ちの唄).
 While initially a single release date wasn't issued, the group announced a month later it would be released on October 30, 2007.
 The title track, "Tabidachi no Uta", was used as a theme song for the Japanese movie Koizora (恋空), and a month later also be used to promote NTT Higashi Nihon.
-With the release of the single, Mr. Children managed to debut at number 1 for the week and in return obtained their 27th consecutive number 1 single.
+With the release of the single, Mr. Children managed to debut at No. 1 for the week and in return obtained their 27th consecutive No. 1 single.
 Similar to Jyūyonsai no Haha before, the movie Koizora deals with the struggles of a young girl, involving betrayal, rape and abortion.
-The group was scheduled to play at the ap bank fes '07 from July 14 to July 16, but due to a typhoon, the first two days had to be canceled, and only the final day proceeded as planned.
+The group was scheduled to play at the AP Bank fes '07 from July 14 to July 16, but due to a typhoon, the first two days had to be canceled, and only the final day proceeded as planned.
 With the announcement of the new single, Mr.Children also announced the 'Home' tour 2007 DVD, which was released on November 14, 2007.
-On December 18, 2007, Oricon announced that Home became their first album to top the yearly album charts since their debut with the sales of 1.18 million copies, surpassing the sales of Kumi Koda's album Black Cherry of 1.02 million copies.
+On December 18, 2007, Oricon announced that Home became their first album to top the year-end album charts since their debut with the sales of 1.18 million copies, surpassing the sales of Kumi Koda's album Black Cherry of 1.02 million copies.